 About

 Jane Knoll is a bookbinder, book conservator, and artist.
-Currently teaching classes at the San Francisco Center for the Book and preparing for a master's in book conservation, Jane studies the archaeology of the book, with special interests in seventeenth- and eighteenth-century structures, folk repairs, and personalized bindings, and has two publications on the American scaleboard binding.
+Currently teaching classes at the San Francisco Center for the Book and preparing for a master's in book conservation, they study the archaeology of the book, with special interests in seventeenth- and eighteenth-century structures, folk repairs, and personalized bindings, and has two publications on the American scaleboard binding.

 After an undergraduate in writing and printmaking from Bennington College and completing the full-time bookbinding program at North Bennet Street School in Boston, Jane was the Driscoll and von Clemm conservation fellow at the Boston Athenæum and worked as Assistant Book Conservator at the Northeast Document Conservation Center.